What is Hypoallergenic Dog Food?

 The difference between a dog food allergy and a dog food intolerance is often misunderstood and confused.
 However, the difference between the two is surprisingly simple.

 An allergy is when the immune system reacts negatively to something.
-This adverse reaction can have severe consequences and can in extreme cases be fatal or life-changing.
+This adverse reaction can have severe consequences and can, in extreme cases, be fatal or life-changing.
 As a consequence, it is vitally important to avoid these allergens to eliminate these acute effects.

-To better understand this it could be compared to a human with a severe peanut allergy.
+To better understand this, it could be compared to a human with a severe peanut allergy.
 The individual in question must avoid peanuts constantly else suffer a violent reaction.
-This can lead to schools or office environments that have to be entirely nut or peanut free to reduce or eliminate risk.
+This can lead to schools or office environments that have to be entirely nut or peanut-free to reduce or eliminate risk.

 Similar to the above analogy, an example of a dietary intolerance in humans could be dairy products or alcohol.
-Many humans are mildly intolerant to dairy products or alcohol and may suffer from discomfort, bloat or diarrhea as a consequence.
+Many humans are mildly intolerant to dairy products or alcohol and may suffer from discomfort, bloat, or diarrhea as a consequence.